NumSoftware/Amaru.jl/docs/src/tutorial/tutorial.md

 The loggers need to be associated to the entity they track by using a filter expression, coordinates or a tag string.
-Finally, the loggers have to be linked to a `Domain` object by using the `setloggers!` function.
+Finally, the loggers have to be linked to a `Model` object by using the `setloggers!` function.

 ```@example loggers
 using Amaru